Afraid Of Getting Close? Why People Fear Intimacy

 However, to help you better understand your feelings, here are a few potential reasons people experience a fear of intimacy.

 A deep-rooted fear of loss or abandonment is one of the most common reasons why people fear intimacy.
 Love and intimacy are associated with the risk of loss, which can be hard for someone who has experienced loss or abandonment in the past.

 The fear of abandonment can stem from many sources.
 A significant loss or abandonment in childhood could lead to a subconscious fear of being abandoned as an adult.
-Self-doubt and insecurity, feelings of unworthiness, and social anxiety can also heighten the fear of abandonment.
 To overcome a fear of intimacy, it might help talk through the sources of your anxiety about loss or abandonment with a trusted friend or counselor.

 Trauma in a person’s past or childhood can often lead to a fear of intimacy in adulthood.

 The loss of a loved one, especially at a young age, might trigger a fear of intimacy — again, because of that deep-rooted fear of being abandoned or losing someone again.
 Sexual assault and abuse in childhood can also lead to a serious fear of sexual intimacy over time.
 The fear of being controlled or manipulated by a partner is common in survivors of abuse.

 Healing from past trauma is never easy.
 It takes time and often professional help.
 Overcoming a fear of intimacy can be an essential step in recovery as it allows survivors to build meaningful, supportive, and intimate relationships in the future.

 Fear Of Rejection

 A fear of intimacy can also stem from a fear of rejection.
 This is common in people afflicted by social anxiety — if you have social anxiety, you might be highly sensitive to criticism and rejection.
 That sensitivity can lead to a fear of intimacy.